 Christian faith and worldview discussions are woven into curriculum and students are encouraged to consider how they can apply their faith to their practice of social work.

-While all courses inherently integrate the Christian faith, the department of behavioral sciences also offers special classes specifically focused on faith integration, such as Psychology of Religion and Agape Love and Altruism.
+While all courses inherently integrate the Christian faith, the department of behavioral sciences also offers special classes specifically focused on faith integration, such as Psychology of Religion, Sociology of Religion, and Agape Love and Altruism.

 The department has adopted 2 Peter 1:5-7 as its department verse: "For this very reason, make every effort to add to your faith goodness; and to goodness, knowledge; and to knowledge, self-control; and to self-control, perseverance; and to perseverance, godliness; and to godliness, mutual affection; and to mutual affection, love."

 Our graduates have pursued social work and social services careers at a variety of places including:

 Many graduates have pursued further education at schools such as:

 Faculty ensured that I not only learned materials, but that I learned how to apply my knowledge in real-world situations.
 I learned how important spirituality is in life and how that impacts our perspective and worldview.
 As a social worker, I have found this to be extremely important when assessing clients.